perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

-# AMD 6600 on macOS: custom Zero RPM with softPowerPlayTable on SSDT or config.plist
+# AMD 6600 on macOS: Zero RPM disabled with softPowerPlayTable on SSDT or config.plist

 AMD PowerPlay technology allows graphics card to vary performance based on demand, switching between performance and power saving.
 It has automatic operating modes based on predefined parameters It also allows user settings.